 Hawkman and Hawkgirl are then seen flying over Egypt and Hawkgirl scolds him for not cluing her in on this.
 Carter apologises, telling her that he will make it up with a trip to Spain.
 Using the cloak, they teleport to Spain and she is left with some nice clothes and is invited to dinner downstairs.
 She goes to dinner, and the both of them toast to the future.

 Hawkman in the Infinite Crisis / The Rann-Thanagar War

 The problem with Hawkman was his continuity issues and conflicting storylines.
-Hawkman finished with #45 and #46 was advertised as a prologue to The Rann-Thanagar War.
+Hawkman finished with Hawkman #45 and Hawkman #46 was advertised as a prologue to The Rann-Thanagar War.
 In this issue, it featured an OMAC appearance and was surprising seeing as they did not appear until Countdown to Infinite Crisis and The Rann-Thanagar War was previously thought to run simultaneously with The OMAC Project, which meant this was a late OMAC appearance and that they know all the mysteries shown during the run of The OMAC Project.
-In JSA #76, which was released around the same time as The OMAC Project #4 and #5 and the Justice Society did not know that humans are inside the OMACs, which raises a problem.
+In JSA #76, which was released around the same time as The OMAC Project The OMAC Project #4 and The OMAC Project #5 and the Justice Society did not know that humans are inside the OMACs, which raises a problem.

 Placing the debut of The Rann-Thanagar War along with The OMAC Project made is possible to re-establish his connection with the JSA and JLA.
 Hawkman #46 also was a prologue to The Rann-Thanagar War which sorted out the continuity issues regarding the Countdown to Infinite Crisis.